kei-morisue/DIAMOND/README.md

-# DIAMOND * tmp name
+# DEFOX
-Most Effective Origami Diagram Drawer
+Most Effective
+Diagram Editor for Origami Creators

 ## How to Build
 - use Eclipse x Maven Build